artbyrab/yii2-module-base/documents/guides/layout-files.md

 # Layout files

 As Yii2 makes it easy to style your app using layout files i wanted to make it easy to style the various views without having to do any complex config file edits to make it work.
-Typically you could do controllerMap and overide each controller but that would be laborious and tedious.
+Typically you could do controllerMap and override each controller but that would be laborious and tedious.
 Therefore there is an easy way to set the modules various layout files.

 # Admin layout file